Posts tagged Bible Study Tips

 Strong’s tagged Bibles can quickly create a very accurate concordance.
 By entering the Strong’s number into the search bar at the top right of the The Bible Study App, you can easily find all of the places within the Bible where that specific word is used.
 This is different than searching for the word in its English form.
-In the original language, there is more than one word that can be translated as the word love, for example.
-Searching by the Strong’s number will find only the specific cases where the word agápē is translated as love, not one of the other forms of the word “love.”
-Secondly, when you have a Strong’s pop-up open, you can select the word as it appears in its original language form, like αγάπη, and copy and paste it into your search bar to find all of the places in the Greek text were this Greek word appears.

-The NKJV with Strong’s is an excellent resource for diving deeper into the biblical text.
+Bibles tagged with Strong’s Numbers are excellent resources for diving deeper into the biblical text.
 It offers insight into the original languages of Scripture without requiring you to have any formal training in Greek or Hebrew.
-This week the New King James Version with Strong’s Numbering is 50% Off through April 15.
-Be sure to check out this great resource!
+Be sure to check out these great resources on sale this week.